Rare-Technology/FMA_Dashboard/README.md

 The FMA Dashboard is an R package called `{ rarefma }`

+### Generating updated data

+There are scripts in the `data-raw` folder to create the underlying data.
+The main one is `prepare-ourfish-data`

 ### To install for development

 1. Make sure you have `{ devtools }` installed